 From a multi-refuge Visitor Center full of exciting exhibits to the possibility of seeing charismatic mega-fauna like red wolves and black bear, Alligator River National Wildlife Refuge offers year-round opportunities for learning and adventuring.
 The refuge is open all year round during daylight hours.
 We have great paddling trails, a wildlife drive, two wildlife walking trails, and all types of wildlife and habitat for you to learn about!

 Don’t miss the National Wildlife Refuges Visitor Center on Roanoke Island and its state-of-the-art exhibits—all free!
 Or, venture to the Dare County mainland to Alligator River National Wildlife Refuge’s popular Murphy Peterson Wildlife Drive, where locals compete to see who can count the most black bear in one evening.
 Wildlife abounds in the farming and moist soil management units along the Wildlife Drive.
 If you are looking for adventure, a great way to explore the refuge is by canoe or kayak, using the refuge’s 15+ miles of color-coded paddling trails.
 There are two half-mile, universally accessible wildlife trails for a leisurely stroll in a beautiful, quiet and secluded place.
 Enrich your experience by joining us for an open-air tram tour or interpretive program.
-The refuge typically offers canoe tours; however, no canoe tours will be offered in 2022.
 For wildlife photographers, there are great photographic opportunities if you have patience.
 Hunting and fishing are allowed with restrictions.
 In fall, the refuge joins other eastern North Carolina refuges and partner organizations each year to host the Wings Over Water Wildlife Festival, a celebration of migrant waterfowl and other local wildlife.

 The refuge has two half-mile trails.
 In addition, hiking is allowed in all areas open to the public, such as roads.